Uncertainty Quantification and Inverse Problems

 Large-scale Research Infrastructure Projects

-We are involved in several large-scale research infrastructure projects, and the PIs and examples include:
+We are involved in several large-scale research infrastructure projects, the PIs and examples include:

-Prof. Heikki Haario has worked on many satellite remote sensing projects, like ENVISAT/GOMOS, and at the moment one of the hottest topics is the OCO-2 satellite (Orbiting Carbon Observatory-2).
-The group concentrates on mathematical methodology for enabling parameter estimation in collaboration with e.g. MIT and JPL/Caltech.
+Prof. Heikki Haario collaborates with FMI (the Finnish Meteorological Institute) on weather and climate models, as well as on many satellite remote sensing projects, like ENVISAT/GOMOS.
+At the moment one of the hottest topics is the OCO-2 satellite (Orbiting Carbon Observatory-2).
+The group concentrates on mathematical methodology for enabling parameter estimation in collaboration with e.g. MIT and JPL/Caltech (see the FMI blog of Janne Hakkarainen).

 Assoc.
 Prof. Tapio Helin is involved with European Southern Observatory, where atmospheric turbulence is a major challenge in modern ground-based telescope imaging as the turbulence (fluctuations of the refractive index) perturbs the light waves passing through atmosphere.
 In telescope imaging this phenomenon causes degraded resolution and blurring of the images.
 A good mathematical model of the atmospheric turbulence is essential in estimating how accurate imaging is possible at given weather conditions.
 Our research takes a reversed perspective.
 Consider a light wave entering the atmosphere and being observed on the ground.
 What information can such data provide from turbulence in the atmosphere?
 This inverse problem becomes a crucial challenge in the ground-based telescope imaging during the next decade.